saifaustcse/git-workflow-and-commands/README.md

        # Submit the specified file from the staging to the Repository.
        $ git commit [file1] [file2] ... -m [message]

-       # Submit the changes from the Workspace since the last commit, to the Repository directly.
-       $ git commit -a

-       # Ads all tracked files to the staging area and commits them in one step..
-       $ git commit -am ‘commit message’

        # Display all diff information when submitting.
        $ git commit -v

+       # Redo the last commit.
+       $ git reset HEAD~1

+5. ### Workspace --> Repository

+       # Submit the changes after the last commit of all tracked files from the Workspace to the Repository directly.
+       $ git commit -am ‘commit message’

+       # For untracked files
+       $ git add .
+       $ git commit -am ‘commit message’

        # Redo the last commit.
        $ git reset HEAD~1